 - Number of private subscribers (per podcast)

-Simplecast is my fourth-best podcast hosting provider and is known for powering popular brands.
-Unlike other podcast hosts in this list, Simplecast has an advanced analytics platform.
+Simplecast is my fourth-best podcast hosting provider with the most advanced analytics platform in this 2020 list.
 It also provides podcasters with the easiest way to publish their audios to the world owing to its one-click publishing to Apple Podcasts, Spotify, or other platforms.

 Simplecast makes it our best podcast hosting plans because it powers some of the world’s most prominent brands such as Facebook, Twitter, SHOWTIME, NIKE, POLITICO, FastCompany, Harper’s Bazaar.
 Harvard University, and Barneys New York.